 This is a free site which enables you to cut and paste any text or website address and create a colourful word cloud based on the text.
-You can choose the fonts and colours and the direction of the words, etc. If you right-click on a word, you can also remove it from the word cloud.
-The site also analyzes the word frequency, so any word that appears more frequently in the text will appear bigger in the word cloud.
+You can choose the fonts and colours and the direction of the words, etc. The site also analyzes the word frequency, so any word that appears more frequently in the text will appear bigger in the word cloud.
 The word clouds can be stored and shared in an online gallery.
 They are easy to copy or print to use in class.
 The site doesn’t require any registration or usernames, so it’s also very easy for students to use.

 Concordle – http://folk.uib.no/nfylk/concordle